Scout For Shipwrecks and Glimpse the Northern Lights on This Underrated Coastline in the Midwest

 Explore Frog Bay Tribal National Park

-The nation’s first tribal national park sits just beyond Bayfield, on the Red Cliff Band of Lake Superior Chippewa reservation.
-Frog Bay Tribal National Park may only be 175 acres, but good things come in this small package.
-The park is a symbol of a growing movement: Its status as a tribal national park permanently protects a large tract of at-risk boreal forest, right on the edges of Lake Superior.
+The nation’s first tribal national park sits just beyond Bayfield, on the Red Cliff Band of Lake Superior Chippewa reservation, in view of the Apostle Islands.
+Frog Bay Tribal National Park may be 175 acres, but good things come in this small package.
+The park is a symbol of a growing movement: Its status as a tribal national park not only protects a large tract of at-risk boreal forest, right on the edges of Lake Superior, but also puts former native lands back under Indigenous management.

 With a 1.7-mile rustic trail system and interpretive signs in English and Ojibwe, this spot is less about breaking a sweat and more about contemplating and appreciating your world.
+Visit after nightfall during winter, and you have a shot at catching the northern lights, too.
 It’s a beautiful spot, indeed—especially when it’s one you don’t fly over.

 Jacqueline Kehoe is an award-winning freelance writer, editor, and photographer.
 Her work has appeared in Travel + Leisure, National Geographic, Lonely Planet, Sierra, Backpacker, Thrillist, Midwest Living, and elsewhere.